 As Systems and Discovery Librarian at the University of Puget Sound, Hilary provides leadership to support digital and technology services to enable research, teaching, and learning programs in the library.

-Prior to coming to the Collins Library, Hilary was the metadata librarian at the University of North Florida in Jacksonville, Florida; a senior reference assistant at the University of Washington Tacoma; and worked with the Japanese art and culture books at the Seattle Asian Art Museum.
-Before entering the library profession, she was head curator at the Appaloosa Museum in Moscow, Idaho.
+Prior to coming to the Collins Library, Hilary was the metadata librarian at the University of North Florida in Jacksonville, Florida; a senior reference assistant at the University of Washington Tacoma; worked with the Japanese art and culture books at the Seattle Asian Art Museum; and worked with educational and historic materials at the Appaloosa Museum in Moscow, Idaho.